 - a.
 General.
 A mailing is a group of pieces within the same class of mail and the same processing category that may be sorted together and/or presented under a single minimum volume mailing requirement under the applicable standards.
 Generally, types of mail that follow different flows through the postal processing system (e.g., automation and nonautomation) and mail for each separate class and subclass must be prepared as a separate mailing.
 Other specific standards may define whether separate mailings may be combined, palletized, reported, or deposited together. - b.
-The types of First-Class Mail listed below must not be part of the same mailing despite being in the same processing category (see 705.9.0, Combining Bundles of Automation and Nonautomation Flats in Trays and Sacks, and 705.10.0, Merging Bundles of Flats in Sacks and Pallets Using the City State Product, for advanced preparation options for flat-size mail): - 1.
+The types of First-Class Mail listed below must not be part of the same mailing despite being in the same processing category (see 705.9.0, and 705.10.0, for advanced preparation options for flat-size mail): - 1.
 Automation price and any other type of mail. - 2.
 Presorted price and any other type of mail. - 3.
 Single-piece price and any other type of mail. - 4.
 Machinable and nonmachinable pieces.